 To My Wife’s Family,

 In all the years I spent as an English major or an English teacher or a writer, I have never come across the words that could adequately describe the complete remorse I feel for what I’ve done to my wife.
-The indescribable pain I have caused her and our daughter is clearly unforgivable, though they has chosen to do just that.
+The indescribable pain I have caused her and our daughter is clearly unforgivable, though they have chosen to do just that.
 But I also realize that betraying them means I have also betrayed you.
 You are her family, and, by default, my family as well.
 You have expressed your displeasure and discomfort with me – both sentiments I completely understand and do not fault you in the least.
 There is no way I could ever offer enough apologies to adequately illustrate how horrible I feel about all of this; not only how I’ve made my wife and daughter feel, but how I have made you feel as well.
 My overwhelming betrayal could only be rivaled by my overwhelming remorse.
 I hate myself for what I’ve done, and nothing I can do can change that.

 However, what I can do is try to help you understand some of the things below the surface that she knows, and nearly no one else does.
 I want to give you complete and brutal honesty, and I want to be 100% open about it, so that you’ll know how serious I am about wanting to work toward regaining your trust.
 I am not attempting to make excuses or explain-away the terrible choices I’ve made.
 I only want you to have the full picture.
 So please, read on.